mapillary/mapillary-js/doc/docs/intro/start.md

 ### What is MapillaryJS, Exactly?

 MapillaryJS is an interactive, extendable street imagery map component for semantic map visualization on the web.
 But what does that actually mean?
-Let us go through it together.

 As a start, you can think of MapillaryJS as a three-dimensional sibling to a traditional 2D map.
 While the traditional 2D map gives a great overview, the street imagery map gives you access to the finest details.
 MapillaryJS can be a used as a component in any web application, paired with a 2D map or on its own.

-#### Interactive

-MapillaryJS provides user interactivity to navigate the street imagery smoothly in a virtual, undistorted 3D world.
+Let us go through it all together.

 #### Street Imagery